Melania Trump’s Dress Looks Like Curtains According To Twitter

-Twitter seems divided about a dress that First Lady Melania Trump wore for a Presidents Day event in Florida, and while a few people thought it was a stylish choice, most thought her Gabriela Hearst frock looked a lot like your grandma’s curtains.
+Twitter seems divided about a dress that First Lady Melania Trump wore for a Presidents’ Day event in Florida, and while a few people thought it was a stylish choice, most thought her Gabriela Hearst frock looked a lot like your grandma’s curtains.

 The Loop took a look at the Twitter reaction to some of Trump’s fashion missteps, and while the wife of the president can make almost anything look great, sometimes she really misses the mark, like with her flesh-colored pants which made her look nude to her single glove ode to Michael Jackson at the State of the Union address.

-But while the dress that Trump wore on Presidents Day is expensive and by a high-end designer, many on Twitter thought it resembled low-end draperies.
+But while the dress that Trump wore on Presidents’ Day is expensive and by a high-end designer, many on Twitter thought it resembled low-end draperies.
 Mrs.Trump went to Miami Nicklaus Children’s Hospital to open a healing garden and a new intensive cardiac floor, but her dress was not very child-friendly for a pediatric event.

 While other adults were able to get down closer to the floor with the kids, Trump stood stiffly by, and the Twitterverse was relentless.